 Depending on which time of day you are shooting will determine the effects of your lighting and how you can use it to illuminate your subject.

-In order to help you control your light, you can implement the use of a reflector.
-Reflectors are affordable, lightweight and easy to use tools that can drastically improve your outdoor imagery.
+To help you control your light, you can implement the use of a reflector.
+Reflectors are affordable, lightweight, and easy-to-use tools that can drastically improve your outdoor imagery.

 Most reflectors come with multiple color options that will each play with your light differently.